 But, today, a new trend is emerging.
 Everything old is new again!
 As many drop-outs and graduates from higher education are unable to find jobs, they look for alternate employment strategies.
 Unpaid attachments to employers.
 Endless quasi-jobs in the service industries.
 Uber jobs with no continuity or skills development.

 At the same time, as the skills required by new employees become more complex, employers have increasing difficulty in finding “qualified” workers.
 Adding to this, Governments face expanding problems with youth unemployment and new strategies are called for to link youth with jobs.

 Apprenticeship Making a Comeback

-Apprenticeship is making a comeback as some Governments moves into the subsidy business to make on-the- job training a more attractive strategy for employers.
+Apprenticeship is making a comeback as some Governments move into the subsidy business to make on-the- job training a more attractive strategy for employers.

 Social attitudes change at a glacial pace and parents are no happier with skills training for their children today than they were 20 years ago.
 But as young people grow older and move out on their own, they make their own decisions based on economic reality rather than Mom and Dads’ expectations and the thawing of acceptance for apprenticeship opens up training prospects